lmhale99/yabadaba/UPDATES.rst

   record's associated tar file simply by giving the file name.
 This builds on the tar attribute above, so getting files in this way is both convenient and efficient.
+- CDCSDatabase - bug fix for get_records() with no matches.
+- Compatibility updates for python 3.11

 0.2.0
 -----